Key takeaways:

 How has switching to SaladCloud impacted your cost and scaling?

 When we switched from the hyperscalers to A100s with a local provider, we didn’t really think the cost could go any lower.
-But switching to Salad was eye-opening.
+But switching to SaladCloud was eye-opening.

-On Salad’s consumer GPUs, we are running 3X more scale at half the cost of A100s on our local provider and almost 85% less cost than the two major hyperscalers we were using before.
+On SaladCloud’s consumer GPUs, we are running 3X more scale at half the cost of A100s on our local provider and almost 85% less cost than the two major hyperscalers we were using before.

-Plus Salad is much more reliable.
-We’ve migrated all current and new workloads to Salad.
+Plus, SaladCloud is much more reliable.
+We’ve migrated all current and new workloads to SaladCloud.

 I’m not losing sleep over scaling issues anymore.

 As a CTO, making the switch to a distributed cloud is a huge decision.
-What was the decision making process?
+What was the decision-making process?

 That’s a good question.
-I was very skeptical initially about the reliability of Salad.
+I was very skeptical initially about the reliability of SaladCloud.
 From a technical standpoint, my major question was this: Compared to data centers with reliable internet, how am I going to have reliable workloads on random people’s computers on a distributed cloud?
-We needed to implement some solutions to make reliability strong but it wasn’t as difficult as I initially perceived it to be.
+We needed to implement some solutions to make reliability strong, but it wasn’t as difficult as I initially perceived it to be.

-One thing that helped us was the engineering support offered by Salad which made our system a lot more fault tolerant – initial health checks, reliability checks, active monitoring, etc.
+One thing that helped us was the engineering support offered by SaladCloud which made our system a lot more fault tolerant – initial health checks, reliability checks, active monitoring, etc.

 You were also switching from A100s to consumer GPUs like the RTX4090.
 We find that many AI companies run inference on the same high-end GPUs they ran training on initially.
 How comfortable were you with this switch?

 We already had some RTX 3090s for local testing and training.
 We ran inference loads on them and found the latency acceptable.
-Salad also had benchmarks showing the cost-performance on consumer GPUs was on par, if not better than high-end GPUs.
+SaladCloud also had benchmarks showing the cost-performance on consumer GPUs was on par, if not better than high-end GPUs.

 What was the operational shift in terms of mindset when it comes to reliability & latency?